biblibre/omeka-s-module-Selection/README.md

 $selectedResources = $this->api()->search('selection_resources', ['owner_id' => 1])->getContent();
 ```

+2. Create a selection with a resource

-- Create a selection for resource #2 and save it in the selection list with the
+  The example below creates a selection for resource #2 and saves it in the
-label test.
-If the selection does not exist, it is automatically created.
-If the
+  selection list with the label test.
+If the selection does not exist, it is
-selection is not defined, the selected resource is saved but not attached to a
+  automatically created.
+If the selection is not defined, the selected resource
-specific selection.
-Via endpoint, the user is set via the credential.
+  is saved but not attached to a specific selection.
+Via endpoint, the user is
+  set via the credential.

   Warning: it is not possible currently to add a resource that is already
   selected  via the key `selection_resources`, so check the list of existing
   selected resources before doing the request.

 ```sh
 curl -X POST -H 'Content-Type: application/json' -H 'Accept: application/json' -i 'https://example.org/api/selection_resources?key_identity=xxx&key_credential=yyy&pretty_print=1' --data '{"o:resource":{"o:id":2},"o:selection":{"o:label":"test"}}'